guusj/books/Warbreaker_BrandonSanderson.md

 “The slum becomes its own little world,” Tonk Fah said, walking up beside her.
 “Everyone you pass in here is an Idrian,” Denth said, waving for her to keep walking.
 “There’s a reason your kind have a bad reputation in the rest of the city.”
 Vivenna felt a numb chillness. _No_, she thought. _No, it’s not possible._
 Unfortunately, she soon began to see signs.
 Symbols of Austre placed—unobtrusive by intention—in the corners of windowsills or on doorsteps.
-People in grays and whites.
+People in greys and whites.
 Mementos of the highlands in the form of shepherd’s caps or wool cloaks.
 And yet, if these people were of Idris, then they’d been completely corrupted.
 Colors marred their costumes, not to mention the air of danger and hostility they exuded.
 And how could any Idrian even _think_ of becoming a prostitute?
 “I don’t understand, Denth.
 We are a peaceful people.
 A people of mountain villages.
 We are open.
 Friendly.”
 “That kind doesn’t last long in a slum,” he said, walking beside her.
 “They change or they get beaten down.”
 Vivenna shivered, feeling a stab of anger at Hallandren. _I could have forgiven the Hallandren for making my people poor.
 But this?
 They’ve made thugs and thieves out of caring shepherds and farmers.
 They’ve turned our women into prostitutes and our children to urchins._